robertsj/me701/README.md

  - Office Hours by appointment; see my [calendar](https://calendar.google.com/calendar/embed?src=j.alyn.roberts%40gmail.com&ctz=America/Chicago) and shoot me an email.

-## Course Description and Objectives
+## Course Description

 From the catalog: Nature of design, graphical user interface development to support computer-aided design, algorithms and computer graphics in computer applications, feature-based design, applications to design problems.

+## Student Outcomes

+Students should, at a minimum,
+   (1) do basic technical work in a Linux or Linux-like environment machines (2) produce graphical and non-graphical programs at level needed for solving problems typical of engineering (3) select the appropriate language or tool for the job

 ## Textbook